Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 - Against the spread, Syracuse is 5-1-0 this season.

-- When Syracuse records more than 12.2 points, it is 5-0 against the spread and 3-2 overall.
+- Syracuse is 5-0 against the spread and 3-2 overall when the team records more than 12.2 points.

-- When Syracuse churns out more than 308.6 yards, the team is 4-0 against the spread and 2-2 overall.
+- When Syracuse churns out over 308.6 yards, the team is 4-0 against the spread and 2-2 overall.

-- This year the Orange have turned the ball over seven times, while the Tigers have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.